 13 And the evening and the morning were the third day.

 The amassing and concentration of the water caused dry land to appear.
-In English, the KJV uses 2 words to express what appeared: dry and land two different concepts.
-In Hebrew just one word is used, where is the emphasis, on the dry or the land?
+In English, the King James Version uses two words to express what appeared: dry and land two different concepts.
+Hebrew uses just one word; where is the emphasis, on the dry or the land?

 יַבָּשָׁה yabbâshâh yab-baw-shaw’; from H3001 (יָבֵשׁ); dry ground: